Rookout/docs/docs/node-setup.md

 | **Full**           | 12 (>= 12.9), 14               |
 | **Limited**        | 8, 10, 11, 12 (< 12.9), 13, 15 |

-**Note:** The Rookout NodeJS SDK does not support running side-by-side with debugger such as WebStorm or Stackdriver Debugger.
+**Note:** The Rookout NodeJS SDK does not support running side-by-side with another debugger.

 ## Serverless and PaaS Deployments

 ### Integrating with serverless

-When integrating Rookout into a Serverless application, you should explicitly flush the collected information.
-For most common Serverless runtimes, Rookout provides easy to use wrappers such as `rookout.wrap(handler, options={})`:
+For AWS Lambda, it is recommended to use the provided wrapper like so:

 ```js
 const rookout = require('rookout/lambda');